This is documentation for the next version of Loki. For the latest stable release, go to the latest version.

 Bloom Planner and Builder

 Building bloom filters from the chunks in the object storage is done by two components: the Bloom Planner and the Bloom Builder, where the planner creates tasks for bloom building, and sends the tasks to the builders to process and upload the resulting blocks.
 Bloom filters are grouped in bloom blocks spanning multiple streams (also known as series) and chunks from a given day.
-To learn more about how blocks and metadata files are organized, refer to the Building and querying blooms section below.
+To learn more about how blocks and metadata files are organized, refer to the Building blooms section below.

 The Bloom Planner runs as a single instance and calculates the gaps in fingerprint ranges for a certain time period for a tenant for which bloom filters need to be built.
 It dispatches these tasks to the available builders.
 The planner also applies the blooms retention.